ahochsteger/gmail-processor/README.md

 Gmail2GDrive
 ============

-Gmail2GDrive is a Google Apps Script which stores Gmail attachements and Gmail Threads (in PDF) on Google Drive.
+Gmail2GDrive is a Google Apps Script that you can use to store your Gmail attachements and Gmail Threads (in PDF) into the Google Drive folder of your choice.
-The user defines rules for filtering the emails and attachements and the Google Drive folder to save into.
-The Script can be setup to run preiodically.

 Features